Occupational therapy and neurology: what is OT in brain injury?

-The idea behind occupational therapy is to use “occupation” or purposeful activity to help people with physical, psychological or social disabilities lead independent, productive and satisfying lives.
+In its wider sense, occupational therapy is the use of “occupation” or purposeful activity to help those with physical, psychological or social disabilities through the rehabilitation process.

 We help people who have...

 • Spinal cord injuries

 • Brain tumours

 • Prolonged disorders of consciousness